AAbella7529/AAbella7529/README.md

 Future-proofing my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.

-I have a keen interest in AI, Cyber Security and Web Design.
+I have a keen interest in Cyber Security and Web Design.

 ![EduRobot](https://github.com/AAbella7529/AAbella7529/assets/158771536/ba2386e3-63aa-4dc7-8115-30c466b448a9)